sdwebui-extensions/ComfyUI-Bringing-Old-Photos-Back-to-Life/README.md

 Dlib is only required for Stages 2-4 for face detection, so it is optional.

-Make sure to install dlib to the python and/or environment you use for ComfyUI.
+Make sure to install dlib to the python and virtual environment for ComfyUI.

 ```python
 pip install dlib==19.24.1